Alpine skiing-Shiffrin on brink of overall World Cup title after record slalom win

 The American had already clinched the slalom World Cup title for a record ninth time and another Overall Globe would equal the women's record six that Austrian Annemarie Moser-Proell has held since the 1970s.

-Shiffrin was fastest by 1.10 seconds in the first leg and finished 1.32 clear of Switzerland's Wendy Holdener with Eicher completing the podium.
+Shiffrin was fastest by 1.10 seconds in the first leg and finished 1.32 clear of Switzerland's Wendy Holdener with Aicher completing the podium after moving up from fourth after the first run.

+"I think this is just a symbol of the work that my team has been putting in and all the support I've had these years," said Shiffrin, after lifting aloft the slalom Globe at the finish area.

+"Especially, the last three years to get back to the chance to be that high level and to win a globe.